 Proportionate fund expenses for Series I units, both common fund expenses, as well as expenses unique to Series I, are fully absorbed by the Manager.

-The Manager absorbed a portion of the operating expenses (note 5) of the Pool during years ended December 31, 2022 and 2021.
+The Manager absorbed a portion of the operating expenses (note 5) of the Pool during the period ended December 31, 2023.

 5. Related party transactions: